amarur/langton-ants/README.md

 USAGE: no arguments necessary, just run 'python langAnt.py'

-To observe long term effects and equilibrium, go to the 'Settings' tab and slide the 'steps' tab all the way to the right to speed up the simulation
+To observe long term effects and equilibrium, go to the 'Settings' tab and slide the 'Step size' tab all the way to the right to speed up the simulation

 Adaptations to note: